reaganreit/435Project/Report.md

 To automate running a set of experiments, parameterize your program.

-- inputType: If you are sorting, "Sorted" could generate a sorted input to pass into your algorithms
+- input_type: If you are sorting, "Sorted" could generate a sorted input to pass into your algorithms
 - algorithm: You can have a switch statement that calls the different algorithms and sets the Adiak variables accordingly
 - num_procs:   How many MPI ranks you are using
 - num_threads: Number of CUDA or OpenMP threads